ehsangittt/roadmap/nginx.md

 # How nginx server works?
 Nginx for do the taks,need a little hardware sources and can do the different works in the same time.nginx unlike apache dont make a new process for every HTTP request (..)and this a reason why nginx has a beeter speed and function.(..)

-***Nowdays***,many hosting companies use nginx web server because this web server has many advantages.
+**Nowdays**,many hosting companies use nginx web server because this web server has many **advantages**.
-Lets talk about the advantages
+## Lets talk about the advantages
-Nginx has a powerful load balancer
+* Nginx has a powerful load balancer
-Has exclusive reverse proxy
+* Has exclusive reverse proxy
-Has cach memory
+* Has cach memory
 Compatibility with different programing such as python and rubi Safe and has a good function this are little advantages of the nginx